 4.2.6.
 Lubrication systems: Addition of oil coolers and supplemental filters is allowed.
 Addition of external pressurizing system (“Accusump”) is allowed.
 Oil pans and pumps may be modified or replaced by aftermarket parts.
-Conversion from wet sump to dry sump system is not allowed, except in VRG Class F.
+Conversion from wet sump to dry sump system is not allowed, except in VRG Class TA.

 4.3.
 FUEL, INDUCTION SYSTEM, AND EXHAUST SYSTEM